MunskyGroup/rsnaped/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> :warning: **This software is in a very early and experimental stage**: at this point is inteded to be used for testing and debugging purpuses!
+> :warning: **This software is in a very early and experimental stage**: at this point, it is intended to be used for testing and debugging purposes!

 ## Description

-This library is intended to quantify single-molecules gene expression experiments.
+This library is intended to quantify single-molecule gene expression experiments.
 Specifically, the code uses [Cellpose](https://github.com/MouseLand/cellpose) to segment the cell in the image.
 Then, it uses [Trackpy](http://soft-matter.github.io/trackpy/dev/index.html) to detect spots inside the mask.
 Finally, it uses the spot position to quantify the spot intensity.
 The code also generates simulated data using [rSNAPsim](https://github.com/MunskyGroup/rSNAPsim).

-The code use the following dependencies: `cellpose` for automated cell segmentation, `trackpy` for particle tracking, and `rsnapsim` to simulate RNA fluorescence intensity.

 ## Usage